 - Want a completely free solution forever

-The Reality: Both are excellent.
+The Reality: Both are excellent, so the Obsidian vs logseq which is better question has no universal answer.
 Obsidian feels like a powerful text editor that grew intelligence.
 Logseq feels like a thinking tool that happens to store notes.
-Neither choice is wrong — they’re just different philosophies.
+Neither choice is wrong - they’re just different philosophies.

 Obsidian: Document-First Thinking